nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

         nrns.set('V_m', [-50., -51., ...])  # sets different V_m for each node
         nrns.set({'V_m': -55., 'C_m': 150.})  # sets V_m and C_m of all nodes

-We can create a composite GIDCollection (i.e., a non-contiguous or non-homogenous GIDCollection) from a list
+We can create a composite NodeCollection (i.e., a non-contiguous or non-homogenous NodeCollection) from a list

-    >>>  gc = nest.GIDCollection([1, 3, 7])
+    >>>  gc = nest.NodeCollection([1, 3, 7])
     >>>  print(gc)
-         GIDCollection(metadata=None,
+         NodeCollection(metadata=None,
                model=iaf_psc_alpha, size=1, first=1;
                model=iaf_psc_alpha, size=1, first=3;
                model=iaf_psc_alpha, size=1, first=7)

 .. _connectome:

-Connectome
+SynapseCollection
 ~~~~~~~~~~

-Just like a GIDCollection is a container for GIDs, a Connectome is a
+Just like a NodeCollection is a container for GIDs, a SynapseCollection is a
 container for connections.
 In NEST 3, when you call ``GetConnections()`` a
-Connectome is returned.
-Connectomes support a lot of the same operations
+SynapseCollection is returned.
+SynapseCollections support a lot of the same operations
-as GIDCollections.
+as NodeCollections.

-``Connectome`` supports:
+``SynapseCollection`` supports:

 -  :ref:`Indexing <conn_indexing>`
 -  :ref:`Iteration <conn_iterating>`